robertjchristian/MRC/MRC00.md

 - For example no new sources of yield can be added until cross EVM / chain interoperability is enabled in the Morpheus Smart Contracts.

 ## End Results
+- List what the effect of the final implementation be.

 ## Value To Users
+- What will the value to users be and which users in the Morpheus system.

-## New weights requested
+## New Weights Requested
+- All weights are rewarded after value is provided and accepted by repository maintainers.
+- Detail the weights requested and how that fits into the weight schedule for that Morpheus Reference Implementation

 ## Effort required to Implement
 - Deliverables
 - Time to expire
 - Dev Id assigned
 - Tie to deliverables/testing